black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Recursion-by-Building-a-Decimal-to-Binary-Converter/README.md

 The last thing you need to do is add the result of converting the number 5 into binary to the page once the animation is complete.

 After the .forEach() method, add another setTimeout() function.
 Pass in an empty callback function as the first argument, and a delay of 20000 milliseconds as the second argument.

+# Step 109
+Finally, set the textContent property of result equal to calling decimalToBinary() with 5 as an argument.
+After this, test out your code by entering the number 5 into the number input and clicking the Convert button.

+Congratulations!
+You just finished your decimal to binary converter with recursion.